New to Sly Flourish? Start Here or subscribe to the newsletter.

 "I just hit Tiamat with a vorpal sword for 150 points of damage.
 How many times will I get to say that in my life?"

-Share this article with your friends using this link: https://slyflourish.com/running_rise_of_tiamat.html
+Share this article by copying this link: https://slyflourish.com/running_rise_of_tiamat.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.